 What would be happening in that moment, big or small?

-What would make you feel like that?
+And what would make you feel like that?

 How Benevolent Badasses feel socially